PK machine gun: PKT

+The 'PK'T (ПК Танковый, "PK Tank") (1968) is a solenoid-fired coaxial version of PK to replace the SGMT Goryunov vehicle-mounted machine gun.
+Modifications include the removal of the stock, a longer (722 mm) and heavier barrel that adds 30 m/s muzzle velocity, a gas regulator and an electric solenoid trigger.
+The PK minimum cyclic rate of fire is 100 rounds per minute higher than other PK-series variants and is usually fed from 250-round ammunition boxes.
+The PKT barrel assembly weighs 3.23 kg and can fire up to 500 rounds in rapid fire scenarios before it has to be replaced for another barrel or allowed to cool down to prevent unacceptable wear of the bore.
+Some PKs have been converted to infantry machine guns.

 PKM

-The PKM (ПК Модернизированный: "Kalashnikov's Machine-gun Modernized"), was adopted into service in 1969.
-The PKM is a modernized, product-improved version of the PK.
+The PKM (ПК Модернизированный: "Kalashnikov's machine-gun modernised"), was adopted into service in 1969.
+The PKM is a modernised, product-improved version of the PK.
 The upgrades are primarily aimed at reducing the weight, simplifying production, and facilitating easier operation.
 The receiver cover became more rigid due to lengthwise ribs.
 The butt was fitted with a hinged butt-rest.
 The barrel fluting was omitted and the flash hider was changed.
 Later on the PKM was equipped with a new black glass-filled polyamide buttstock and pistol grip shaped like the previously used laminated wooden stock and grip.

 PKMN

 The PKMN (ПКМ Ночной: "PKM Night-Vision") is a variant that can mount a night sight for low-visibility operations.
 The PKMN-1 can thus mount the multi-model NSPU-3 (1PN51) night vision scope while the PKMN-2 can mount the multi-model NSPUM (1PN58) night vision scope.
 It can also be fitted with the 1PN93 series passive night sights.

 Besides the Shakhin and 1PN116 thermal sights and the 1PN119 anti-sniper special-purpose night vision sight are available for mounting on PK machine guns that like the PKMN model feature a Warsaw Pact side-rail bracket on the left side of the receiver for mounting aiming optics.